-Under SEC rules, we are required to calculate and disclose the annual total compensation of our median employee and the ratio of the annual total compensation of our CEO.
+Under SEC rules, we are required to calculate and disclose the annual total compensation of our Chief Executive Officer, the median annual total compensation of all our employees (other than our Chief Executive Officer), and the ratio of the annual total compensation of our median employee as compared to the annual total compensation of our Chief Executive Officer.
 To identify our median employee, we used the following methodology:

-- To determine our total population of employees, we included all full-time and part-time U.S. employees as of August 1, 2022, excluding our CEO - As the pay ratio disclosure rules provide an exemption for companies to exclude non-U.S. employees from the median employee calculation if non-U.S. employees in a particular jurisdiction account for 5% or less of the company's total number of employees, we excluded 306 employees in the United Kingdom, who comprised approximately 3.8% of our total employee population of 8,055 employees on August 1, 2022.
-After taking into account this exemption, 7,749 U.S. employees were considered for identifying the median employee. - To identify our median employee from our U.S. employee population (other than our CEO), we calculated the aggregate amount of cash compensation and grant-date fair value stock based compensation received by each employee in fiscal year 2022, excluding bonuses and other non-regular payments. - We annualized the base compensation of employees who were employed by us for less than the entire fiscal year.
+- To determine our total population of employees, we included all full-time and part-time U.S. employees as of July 31, 2023, excluding our CEO. - As the pay ratio disclosure rules provide an exemption for companies to exclude non-U.S. employees from the median employee calculation if non-U.S. employees in one or more identified jurisdictions account for 5% or less of the company's total number of employees, we excluded 238 employees in the United Kingdom, who comprised approximately 4% of our total employee population of 5,860 employees on July 31, 2023.
+After taking into account this exemption, 5,622 U.S. employees were considered for identifying the median employee. - To identify our median employee from our U.S. employee population (other than our Chief Executive Officer), we calculated the aggregate amount of cash compensation and stock-based compensation computed in accordance with ASC Topic 718 received by each employee in fiscal year 2023, excluding non-regular payments. - We annualized the base compensation of employees who were employed by us for less than the entire fiscal year.

-Using this approach, we determined our median employee.
-Our median employee in fiscal year 2022 was a remote Senior Stylist.
-For fiscal year 2022, the annualized total compensation for our median employee was \$39,000 and the annual total compensation of Ms. Spaulding, as reported in the Summary Compensation Table included in this Proxy Statement, was \$3,134,920.
-Based on this information, the ratio of our CEO's annual total compensation to the annual total compensation of the median employee was 80:1.
+Using this approach, we identified our median employee.
+Our median employee in fiscal year 2023 was a remote Senior Stylist.
+For fiscal year 2023, the annual total compensation for our median employee was \$39,415.
+We had three different individuals serve in the role of Chief Executive Officer in fiscal year 2023, so we combined the total compensation reported in the Summary Compensation Table included in this Proxy Statement for all three individuals who served as Chief Executive Officer in fiscal year 2023.
+The total combined CEO compensation for fiscal year 2023 was \$10,981,657.
+Based on this information, the ratio of our Chief Executive Officer's annual total compensation to the annual total compensation of the median employee was 279:1.
 This ratio is a reasonable estimate calculated in a manner consistent with SEC rules.